radixdlt/babylon-node/docs/logging-and-monitoring/health-metrics.md

     (or less ambiguously: `rn_sync_current_state_version == rn_sync_target_state_version`).

-Please bear in mind that both `rn_sync_target_proposer_timestamp_epoch_second` and `rn_sync_target_state_version` come from the Node's peers and are not verified in any way, so the "synced node" condition described above cannot be trusted blindly.
+Please bear in mind that both `rn_sync_target_proposer_timestamp_epoch_second` and `rn_sync_target_state_version` come from the Node's peers and are not presently validated, so the "synced node" condition described above cannot be trusted blindly.

 #### State: Synced